c6o/docs/content/tutorials/desktop-app.md

 > [!WARNING]
 > ngrok might try to redirect you to an https link, so make sure your URL is http only when hitting the api.

 Open up `sample-project/packages/core/index.js` and make a change to the `where` variable (any string will do).
 Restart your locally running core service (`yarn start-core`) and go back and refresh your ngrok URL ending with `/api`.
-You should see your change for the "where" key.

-What's happening under the hood is you're hitting a public internet address that tunnels back to your local machine and returns whatever is output by your locally running service.
-Cool, eh?
+You should see your change for the "where" key, as you are now hitting a public internet address that tunnels back to your local machine and returns whatever is output by your locally running service.
+CodeZero has set up a publicly accessible endpoint that proxies traffic to the service running on your local machine.

 ### View Activity